swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 The committee should aim to have a resolution agreed upon within one week.
 In the event that a resolution can't be determined in that time, the committee will respond to the reporter(s) with an update and projected timeline for resolution.

-**Resolutions**
-The committee must agree on a resolution by consensus of all members investigating the report in question.
+**Resolutions**<br> The committee must agree on a resolution by consensus of all members investigating the report in question.
 If the committee cannot reach consensus and deadlocks for over a week, they will turn the matter over to the Executive Council for resolution.

 Possible responses may include: